-With its location in the sun-shine filled southwest corner of France, Castres offers so much for visitors.
-Situated near the foot of the Pyrenees mountains, it lies on the banks of the river Agout and is famous for its beautiful pastel-color houses that line along the waterway.
+With its location in the sun-shine filled southwest corner of France, the small town of Castres offers so much for visitors.
+Situated near the foot of the Pyrenees mountains, Castres lies on the banks of the river Agout and is famous for its beautiful pastel-color houses that line along the waterway.

 The French region of Occitanie is located on the southern part of the country, bordering Spain to the east.
 The area is most known for the city of Toulouse, which is 50 miles (80 km) away and to a host of popular tourist attractions as well as important universities.